nathangreen2021/cloudmanagement-integrations/Jira/README.md

 # Commander Integrations - Jira

-Jira Module samples to Creat, Comment and Transition a Jira Task,
+Jira Module samples to Create, Comment and Transition a Jira Task,

  Requirements:
 * Commander 8.6.0 or higher